How important is governance to the success of a CAP?

 Who can help?

 Advisors and consultants with CAP experience can assist the sponsor with some of these tasks, as well as the selection of other service providers.
-When it comes to governance, they can help the sponsor develop and maintain a robust framework and help them meet their CAP Guidelines obligations.
+When it comes to governance, they can help the sponsor develop and maintain a robust framework and help them meet their CAP Guideline obligations.

 Here are some of the ways advisors and consultants can help with each component and key element of governance.